Sebarz98/Neuro_Lupus/README.md

 ## Random Forest Model

-3 random forest models were deployed. <br />
+3 random forest models were deployed to differentiate between non NP-SLE and NP-SLE. <br />
 The best one used Boruta for feature selection. <br />

 Random Forest accuracy:  83.33 % <br />